bmc/covid19/README.md

 # COVID-19 notebooks

-This repo contains Jupyter notebooks that I use to analyze some COVID-19 data.
-You're welcome to play with these notebooks, adapt them, copy them, etc. This repo is just a playground allowing me to experiment with the data, as well as  bone up on Jupyter and `matplotlib`.
+This repo contains [Jupyter](https://jupyter.org/) notebooks that I use to analyze some COVID-19 data.
+You're welcome to play with these notebooks, adapt them, copy them, etc.

+This repo is main just a playground allowing me to experiment with the data, as well as  bone up on Jupyter, [`matplotlib`](https://matplotlib.org/), and [Pandas]((https://pandas.pydata.org/)).
 What you see is what you get.

 I generally check the notebooks into Git _with_ the results intact.
 That means you can browse to a notebook in GitHub, and it should render the notebook and its results.
 (GitHub can render Jupyter notebooks for display only.)

+## The code

+### Notebooks

+- `cdc.ipynb`: Notebook that analyzes data from the Centers for Disease Control and Prevention
+- `johns-hopkins.ipynb`: Notebook that analyzes data from the Johns Hopkins University's Center for Systems Science and Engineering (CSSE)
+- `nytimes.ipynb`: Notebook that analyzes data from the New York Times
+- `update-data.ipynb`: Notebook that can be used to download updated data.
+  See below for details.

+### Other code

+- `lib/common.py`: Some common Python code shared between the notebooks and imported into each.

+## License

-The notebooks in this repository are released under a [Creative Commons Attribution-NonCommercial-ShareAlike](https://creativecommons.org/licenses/by-nc-sa/4.0/) (CC BY-NC-SA) license.
+The notebooks and code in this repository are released under a [Creative Commons Attribution-NonCommercial-ShareAlike](https://creativecommons.org/licenses/by-nc-sa/4.0/) (CC BY-NC-SA) license.

 This license does _not_ apply to any of the data, including the data that is cached in this repository.

+## A note about the generated graphs

+The various notebooks use Pandas and `matplotlib` to graph COVID-19 data.
+In most cases, the code also saves each graph in a PNG file in an `images` subdirectory. `images` is not checked in; the notebooks create the directory if it does not exist.

+Saving the graphs as images makes them easy to share.

 ## Jupyter setup